Jan 9 • 1HR 40M

 Lars Doucet - 01:16:30:

-Right.
-So I've actually written a policy paper on how to apply the theories of land value tax to virtual worlds.
-And so the question is virtual real estate is when does something actually operate like a land like asset?
-And then to what extent does Georgist principles apply?
-Right.
-And it doesn't necessarily mean just do LVT.
-It means that, you know, so first of all, let me define what I mean by a land like asset.
-A land like asset has three properties.
-It is scarce and
+I've actually written a policy paper on how to apply the theories of land value tax to virtual worlds.
+The question with virtual real estate is when does something actually operate like a land-like asset?
+And then to what extent do Georgist principles apply?
+That doesn't necessarily mean to just do LVT.

-supply.
+First of all, let me define what I mean by a land-like asset.
+A land-like asset has three properties.
+It is scarce in supply.
 It is necessary for production.
 And it obtains locational value by virtue of its position in some kind of graph.
-Right.
-And so as an example, I create like a fictional MMO and I give the example of a unicorn, a permit, and a plot of land.
+As an example, I create a fictional MMO and I give the example of a unicorn, a permit, and a plot of land.
 The unicorn is scarce, but it's not necessary for production.
 Any value you can get from the unicorn, you can get some other ways.
-It's really nice to have.
-And there's only like 10,000 on the server.
+It's really nice to have and there's only like 10,000 on the server.
 A permit is like a permit to brew potions.
 You're part of the witches guild.
 You can brew potions.
-So like my apprentice, witch she has to pay rent to me to gain access to my permit to be allowed to brew potions, but all permits are fungible.
+My apprentice witch has to pay rent to me to gain access to my permit to be allowed to brew potions, but all permits are fungible.
 So there's no locational value.
-And then a plot of land, right?
-Like we've talked about where you can also, and so this becomes the real speculative asset.
+And then a plot of land like we've talked about.
+So this becomes the real speculative asset.
 Domain names are probably the closest thing to this.
-And Vitalik Buterin has actually written a post about how to apply Georgist theory to domain names and also all the wrinkles that are involved.
+Vitalik Buterin has actually written a post about how to apply Georgist theory to domain names and also all the wrinkles that are involved.

 Dwarkesh Patel - 01:17:55: